alda-lang/alda/client/README.md

 ### Requirements

 You'll need to have Go installed in order to run the client locally.

-I'm using version 1.11.4.
+I'm not sure about the minimum required version, but as a point of reference, I've been using Go 1.11.4.

 ### Setting up your PATH